MMLabCodes/data-driven-representative-models-of-biobased-complex-fluids/README.md

 # Requirements

-An anaconda python environment is recommended and the following packeages are required:
+An anaconda python environment is recommended and the following packeages are required (python 3.7 or later):

 	* sys
  	os